 In Windows Vista and 7, the button will be replaced by a check box with the same name after this.

-In Windows 8, Processes tab enables the same action for all programs except Windows Explorer.
+In Windows 8 and 8.1, Processes tab enables the same action for all programs except Windows Explorer.
 You can end any open Windows Explorer process by expanding its group and right-clicking the required one (select End task).
 For other apps, you can right-click on the group name (not any sub-processes) and click Go to details.